Phillip James Dodd: Career

+Architect

 Upon arriving in New York in 1996, Dodd worked at the small boutique firm headed by Richard Sammons, Richard Franklin Architects PC, today known as Fairfax & Sammons Architects PC becoming one of Sammons' earliest apprentices.
 In 1999 he obtained a Master's degree in Architecture from the University of Notre Dame in Indiana, before returning to work at the office of Fairfax & Sammons.
 In 2003 he relocated to the architectural firm Wadia Associates in New Canaan, Connecticut where he served as Senior Designer and head of marketing until 2015.

 Dodd is a fellow emeritus at The Institute of Classical Architecture and Art based in New York.
 From 2006 to 2009 he was the jury coordinator for the annual Arthur Ross Awards, and he has taught classes in Classical Design at the Institute of Classical Architecture and Art, as well as at the University of Notre Dame and at the Fashion Institute of Technology.
 He is an honorary member of the INTBAU College of Traditional Practitioners, an invited international professional body for practitioners in traditional architecture, under the auspices of His Royal Highness, The Prince of Wales (now King Charles III).

 In 2015 Dodd established his own architectural firm Phillip James Dodd Bespoke Residential Design LLC in Greenwich, Connecticut.
-His company has designed homes in California, Connecticut, New York, and most recently, a Mediterranean-style, ocean-front house in Palm Beach, Florida, on which he collaborated with landscape designer Fernando Wong.
+His company has designed homes in California, Connecticut, New York, and most recently, a Mediterranean-style, ocean-front house in Palm Beach, Florida.
 In Palm Beach he focuses on Anglo-Caribbean and Spanish-Mediterranean style homes for his New York and Connecticut based clients.
 Dodd's work overseas includes a villa in Bangalore, India, where he collaborated with renown decorator Alexa Hampton in designing a home for Manasi Kirloskar-Tata.